s-h-telgerd/kademlia_dht/README.md

 # Simulation
 It is a DHT laboratory to simulate functionality and scalability of Kademlia DHT.
 - Insertion simulation creates new fake contacts and try to insert them into DHT.
-- Transformation simulation rebilds the DHT structure by changing the k_index and k_rate.
+- Transformation simulation rebuilds the DHT structure by changing the k_index and k_rate.
 Send your RPC to assist via send operator ' ! '.
 ```sh
     assist !
 RPC.